 - Data Science puts more emphasis on Machine Learning algorithms and Artificial Intelligence.

-- Education for Data Science is different from Computer Science and requires more specific training, course, or expertise.
+- Education in Data Science is different from Computer Science and requires more specific training, course, or expertise.

 - Computer Scientists study Computer Engineering.